 Katahdin

 Katahdin is a programming language where the syntax and semantics are mutable at runtime.
-It was the 2007 master's project of Chris Seaton at the University of Bristol Department of Computer Science.
-My supervisor was Dr. Henk Muller.
+It was the 2007 master’s project of Chris Seaton at the University of Bristol Department of Computer Science, under the supervision of Dr Henk Muller.

 Katahdin employs the theory of parsing expression grammars and packrat parsing.
 Unlike other contemporary work, Katahdin applies these techniques at runtime to allow the grammar to be modified by a running program.
 New constructs such as expressions and statements can be defined, or a new language can be implemented from scratch.
 It is built as an interpreter on the Mono implementation of the .NET framework.